Radiosport: RaDAR (Rapid Deployment of Amateur Radio)

 Originally called SIAS (Shack in a sack), this radio-sport combines speed, a portable station and efficient communications.
-The operator picks a four hour time-frame within which to operate and deploys their portable station as quickly as possible.
+The operator picks a four hour time-frame within which to operate and deploy their portable station as quickly as possible.
 Once deployed, the operator makes a maximum of five contacts, exchanging name, signal report and exact (8 digit or more) maidenhead location digits.
 Once five contacts have been made, the operator packs up the station and moves it at least 1 km on foot or 6 km by car.
 Other modes of transport are also used, each with its own minimal distance.
 The operator then deploys their station at the new location, makes five more contacts, packs up and moves again, until the four hours are up.
 The operator with the highest contact count at the end of the day, for their chosen four hour period of operation, wins.